 North Warwickshire road closures: almost two dozen for motorists to avoid over the next fortnight

-And seven of them are expected to cause delays of between 10 and 30 minutes.
+And nine of them are expected to cause delays of between 10 and 30 minutes.

 Advertisement